 After Invoice Paid in Full - watches for the primary invoice on the project to be paid in full with no remaining balance

-After Scheduled Payment is Completed - watches for a specified scheduled payment on the primary invoice to be paid; requires you to set a payment schedule for the workflow template
+After Invoice Installment Paid - watches for a specified installment on the primary invoice to be paid; requires you to set a payment plan for the workflow template

 When you use the Send Appointment Scheduler action in your workflow, you'll be able to use the three scheduler triggers.